pjhesbest/anatomy-of-a-bash/README.md

 You can change this to have as many or as few arguments as you want.
 It is important to ensure that your help message (encoded in the function <code>Help</code> as described above), is as written to reflect the contents of the <code>while</code> argument.
 When the help message is called (e.g. <code>assembly.sh -h</code>), the script will terminate immediately after printing the help message, you acheive this by having the default bash function <code>exit</code> in <code>h)Help; exit;;</code>.

-A final feature you can take advatage of is utilising a <code>true</code>/<code>false</code> statement in the argument definement (e.g <code>B)bandage=false;;</code>).
-Say for example you have an assembler - such SPAdes - that will produce a optional output that you sometimes want it to generate, like a bandage plot.
-You can add a flag <code>-B</code> when you want SPAdes to generate the bandage output, or omit it in order to resort to the default, which in the example is false (i.e. to not perform).
+A final feature you can take advatage of is utilising a <code>true</code>/<code>false</code> statement in the argument definement (e.g <code>Q)QCSPAdes=false;;</code>).
+For example, the assembler  SPAdes perform an optional read error correction by default, but if you perform error correction prior you may want to disable this with the SPAdes specific flag <code>--only-assembler</code>.
+In the example script the the flag <code>-Q</code> is added for when you want SPAdes to only perform the assembly, or omit the flag it in order to resort to the default setting, which in the example is false (i.e. perform/do not disable error correction).
 If you do this, you will later have to include an <code>if</code> statement in order to enact this in both a <code>true</code> and <code>false</code> scenario (this will be covered later).

 ### Producing error messages